ioangogo/Curse-rm/README.md

 #####setwords(inarray)

-This function must have an ipmut of an array and alows you to set words that you want to filter out
+This function must have an input of an array and alows you to set words that you want to filter out

 ######Example